gcweeks/noncents-api-docs/source/includes/_users.md

     },
     "..."
   ],
-  "vices":["..."]
+  "vices":["..."],
+  "yearly_funds":[
+    {
+      "id":1,
+      "balance":"230.72",
+      "amount_invested": "230.72",
+      "year": 2016,
+      "user_id": 1,
+      "created_at": "2016-02-19T11:24:33.873-08:00",
+      "updated_at": "2016-02-19T11:24:33.873-08:00"
     }
+  ]
+}
 ```

 This route is only for development purposes and will be removed in the future.
-It travels to each of the transactions in User.transactions and "deducts" money from them, setting the transaction's 'invested' field to true and depositing (Transaction.amount * User.invest_percent/100) dollars into User.fund.invested and Transaction.amount_invested.
+It travels to each of the transactions in User.transactions and "deducts" money from them, setting the transaction's 'invested' field to true and depositing (Transaction.amount * User.invest_percent/100) dollars into User.fund.amount_invested, User.yearly_fund().amount_invested and Transaction.amount_invested.

-One exception is that if the transaction's 'backed_out' field is true, the 'invested' field will stay false and no money will be deposited into the fund.
+One exception is that if the Transaction's 'backed_out' field is true, the 'invested' field will stay false and no money will be deposited into the funds.

 ### HTTP Request